oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/business-services/introduction/introduction.md

 In this workshop, you will learn how to:

-* Creating a Project
+* Create a project.
-* Creating Connections
+* Create connections.
-* Create a Real-Time Integration scenario using ERP Cloud Business Services.
+* Create a real-time integration scenario using ERP Cloud business services.
-* Use Business Object to Integrate with ERP Cloud.
+* Use business objects to integrate with ERP Cloud.

 ### Prerequisites

-* Oracle Integration Instance.
+* An Oracle Integration instance.
-* Access to the ERP Cloud environment
+* Access to the ERP Cloud environment.
 * A Chrome browser.